AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 ### Solver

-The self-weight load is ramped on quasi-statically over 20 increments using a Newton-Raphson scheme.
+The self-weight load is ramped quasi-statically over 20 increments using a Newton-Raphson scheme.

 </div>